bwk103/Ben-Kielty-s-CV/README.md

 * A player is asked a question and then given a set amount of time in which to answer it.
 * Each question can be given a variable time limit at the time that it is added to the database by the admin user.

+**[BusTimes](https://github.com/bwk103/busSkill)** a skill for the Amazon Echo which tells the user when the next bus is due.
+* Developed using Node.js, Amazon's Alexa Skill Development Kit, AWS Lambda and tested using bespoken-tools.
+* Uses London Transport's API to obtain live bus information for a given bus stop.

 **[Planter](https://github.com/bwk103/planter)** is an application which allows users to manage their lawn and garden plants.
 * A user is able to log the details of plants in their garden and receive reminders as to maintenance work that is required (e.g. watering or pruning).